maximilianh/multiSub/README.md

     ./multiSub conv seqs.fa seqs.tsv mySub

-Try to start the upload (it will automatically get the GISAID upload client into ~/.multiSub):
+Then, try to start the upload (it will automatically get the GISAID upload client into ~/.multiSub):

     ./multiSub up-gisaid mySub